Skip to content

 Kirkus’s review of Richard Kelly Kemick’s new collection Hello, Horse made comparisons to “George Saunders and the slackers from Wayne’s World,” which is an intriguing combination.
 These stories include a number of strange visions of the not-so-distant future—and throw some ghosts into the mix as well.
 (Biblioasis; Aug.
 6, 2024)

-Ghost hunters and bizarre creatures with paranormal abilities are among the characters you’ll encounter in the stories within Lena Valencia’s collection Mystery Nights.
+Ghost hunters and bizarre creatures with paranormal abilities are among the characters you’ll encounter in the stories within Lena Valencia’s collection Mystery Lights.
 Valencia’s fiction often ventures to desert landscapes, illustrating the strange and fantastical goings-on that take place there.
 (Tin House; Aug.
 6, 2024)

 Even when they don’t completely cross over into the fantastical, Joy Williams’s fiction often trafficks in the surreal and inexplicable.
 And when Williams does veer into the more uncanny of folkloric—consider The Changeling—the results are especially memorable.
 As for her new collection Concerning the Future of Souls, that one has the Angel of Death at its core; things are about to get very metaphysical.
 (Tin House; July 2, 2024)